lieszkol/november-gallery/README.md

 <button id="gallery-button">Click me!</button>
 ```

-This is a simple example where you place a button on
+This is a simple example where you place a button onto the page.
+Set the gallery "Attach to" option to `#gallery-button`, and your button should then serve to open a lightbox of your images.

 # Component: Image List Only